citizen-stig/citizen-stig.github.io/about.md

 permalink: /about/
 ---

-My name is Nikolay Golub, I'm python developer at Toptal
+My name is Nikolay Golub, I'm software engineer at Toptal